ON THE ISSUES

 Building an economy that works for everyone

-Investing in infrastructure development – both physical and social – will help Southern Arizona realize its full potential.
+Investing in infrastructure development – both physical and social – will help Arizona realize its full potential.
 Environmentally sustainable physical infrastructure -- the bricks, mortar, and digital – will help us expand our economy and safeguard our natural resources.
-This includes rural broadband and improvements in commerce and transportation – from roads to our ports of entry along the border.
-To power a sustainable 21st economy and enable more people to be part of rebuilding our economy, we also need upgraded social infrastructure -- such as job training, childcare supports, and college and
+This includes rural broadband and improvements in commerce and transportation – from roads, to our ports of entry along the border.
+To power a sustainable 21st century economy and enable more people to be part of rebuilding our economy, we also need upgraded social infrastructure -- such as job training, childcare supports, and college and career-readiness programs.

 Expanding access to affordable, quality healthcare